b0o/arch-lwc/README.md

                     Note that CMD only runs during the container creation phase, not when the container is run.
 For that, see -c.

-    -X CMD          Like -x, but run CMD as the root user. -X CMDs are run before -x CMDs.

     -c CMD          Run CMD inside the container when the container is run.
 CMD will be interpreted by bash and can contain multiple